PM Dhan Dhanya Krishi Yojana Explained: Farmers’ Benefits, Funding & Implementation.

 2. What are Implementation and Monitoring?

-• Monitoring and Evaluation: The progress will be measured using 117 Key Performance Indicators (KPIs) recorded on a dashboard and monthly review by the steering committee for successful planning and creation of agriculture district development.
+- Monitoring and Evaluation: The progress will be measured using 117 Key Performance Indicators (KPIs) recorded on a dashboard.
+Together with the monthly review by the steering committee, it will aim for successful planning and creation of the agriculture district development.

-• The NITI Aayog will continue to provide support and feedback about the progress made by districts as funds disbursed and expenditures have occurred.
+- Furthermore, the NITI Aayog will continue to provide support and feedback about the progress made by districts as funds are disbursed and expenditures have occurred.

-• Committees on Different Levels: Committees will be created at the district, state and national levels.
-These committees will review and oversee the implementation of the scheme and its achievements.
+- Committees on Different Levels: Since committees will be created at the district, state, and national levels, these committees will review and oversee the implementation of the scheme and its achievements.

 3. What are the Expected Outcomes of the Dhan Dhanya Krishi Yojana?